Annual Technical Report 2005 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2005/US)

 Interlibrary lending, resource sharing, networks of patent libraries in the country

-STIC's Reference Fulfillment Branch was established to expeditiously provide the Examining Corps with non-patent literature references.
+STIC's Reference Delivery Branch was established to expeditiously provide the Examining Corps with non-patent literature references.
 After an examiner requests a non-patent literature reference, the Branch locates the reference and requests document delivery from a vendor/supplier.
 This work is increasingly accomplished electronically via fax, Internet, Ariel, CARL/Uncover, and other services.
 The staff uses OCLC (a national on-line shared cataloging and interlibrary loan system) and an in-house CUADRA Star database as location tools and Dialog and STN for citation verification.
 The STIC participates in the National Commission on New Technological Uses of Copyrighted Works (CONTU).
 In observance of CONTU requirements, all requests are tracked for the number of occurrences from a journal on the Star system.
-If a minimum of five articles are requested from a journal not owned by STIC, either a subscription of the journal is purchased or copyright fees are paid to the Copyright Clearinghouse Center (CCC) through the lending library.
+If a minimum of five articles is requested from a journal not owned by STIC, either a subscription of the journal is purchased or copyright fees are paid to the Copyright Clearinghouse Center (CCC) through the lending library.

 Reference and Copy Services

 STIC provides reference assistance to examiners in the main facility, the Electronic Information Centers, the Biotechnology-Chemical Library, and the Parker Law Library during regular business hours.
 Reference service for examiners includes assistance with technical and reference materials, commercial online databases searches, document delivery, and sequence searches on STIC's internal automated biotechnology search system.
 With appropriate USPTO user passes, the public may gain access to the main facility and the Biotechnology-Chemical Library and use the collections (on-site), public copiers, and microfilm readers.